benmarwick/au13uwgeoarchlab/vignettes/vignette.md

 of organics was 9.74% at 1.6m below the surface

 The maximum value of carbonates was 33.8% at 0.9m below the surface, approximately 4,800 BP

+The range in electrical conductivity ranged from 514.3 to 90.3

 ### Physical analyses